My goal is 25+ mpg in my 99 XJ with 30 x 9.5 R15 ATs, 3.55 diff gears, auto tranny

 Note: Insulating header and down-pipe aka crossover-pipe is also a passive cooling mod because it reduces underhood temps.
 Reducing underhood temp is helpful in hot climates, doesn't make much difference in moderate climates, and is a hindrance in cold climates (where engine underheating is likely).
 So consider your climate before deciding whether to insulate header and downpipe.

 Hot Weather Mods (helpful for hot dry climates, and when crawling off road during Summer in any climate)

 Passive Cooling Mod(s)/Upgrades (primarily for hot climates, but some passive cooling mods work well in all climates.
 A larger radiator is a passive cooling mod that works well all climates.)

 However, in a moderate climate passive cooling mods aren't much help, if any.
 In a cold climate certain passive cooling mods should be avoided because they will cause underheating.
-Underheating reduces gas mileage substantially.
+Underheating reduces gas mileage and increases engine sludge.

 A larger radiator is my favorite passive cooling upgrade because it works well in all climates and seasons.
 My radiator is upgraded.
 Likewise with transmission coolers and oil coolers IF they are thermostatically controlled so they don't cause underheating during cold weather.
 My XJ is a tow package XJ an upgraded radiator stock and it might also have a transmission cooler, but I'm not sure.